Maniac Cop 2: Plot

-Cordell breaks into the police station, murders nineteen police officers, and frees Turkell and several unnamed convicts.
+Cordell breaks into the police precinct, murders nineteen police officers, and frees Turkell and several unnamed convicts.
 Using Susan as a hostage, Turkell, Cordell, and another criminal named Joseph Blum hijack a prison bus and head to Sing Sing, where Turkell believes Cordell wants to free all inmates and create an army of criminals.
 McKinney and Doyle follow, and McKinney convinces Doyle to reopen Cordell's case and rebury his casket with full honors on the assumption that this will appease Cordell.

 Cordell gains entry into the prison using Blum's paperwork, and kills a guard for his keys.
 Shortly after entering death row, Cordell is contacted over the prison PA system by Doyle, who admits to Cordell that he was set up and states that his case has been reopened.
 After hearing Doyle's announcement, Cordell abandons Turkell, Blum, and Susan and heads deeper into the prison, where he is attacked with a Molotov cocktail by the three inmates who originally mutilated and killed him.
 While on fire, Cordell kills the three convicts who mutilated him, only to be attacked by Turkell.
 As Cordell and Turkell fight, the two crash through a wall, fall onto the bus below, and seemingly die when the vehicle explodes.

 Some time later, Cordell is buried with full honors alongside 19 other deceased officers he murdered; Susan and McKinney attend his funeral.
 As Cordell's casket is lowered, McKinney throws Cordell's badge into the grave, leaves with Susan, and monologues about how justice and pressure are the only differences between a cop and a "Maniac Cop".
 Then the camera slowly and eerily zooms in on Cordell's gravesite.
 After a few seconds, Cordell's hand unexpectedly bursts through the lid of his casket (in a jump scare) and quickly grabs his badge as the screen cuts to black and the credits roll.